MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 > }
 > ```

+And the `struct` to represent the API response from the pull request.

 > [action]
-> Create `commentApiResponse` that has a list of `Comment` objects to model the JSON we will retrieve from the API.
+> Create `CommentApiResponse` that has a list of `Comment` objects to model the JSON we will retrieve from the API.
 >
 > ```swift
 > struct CommentApiResponse: Decodable {